opensearch-project/data-prepper/data-prepper-plugins/obfuscate-processor/README.md

 * `mask_character` - (optional) - Default to "*".
 Valid characters are !, #, $, %, &, *, and @.
 * `mask_character_length` - (optional) - Default to 3.
 The value must be between 1 and 10.
 There will be n numbers of
   obfuscation characters, e.g. '***'

+### Configuration - One Way Hash Action

+There are some additional configuration options for One Way Hash action.

+* `format` - (optional) - Default to SHA-512.
+Format of One Way Hash to use.
+* `salt` - (optional) - Default to generate random salt.

 ---